Updated: Dec 22, 2022

 Kidnapping is a felony that carries a maximum eleven(11)-year sentence in state prison in California.
 The punishment for aggravated kidnapping is life in prison without the chance of parole.

-Hence, it is always best to contact prescreened California Criminal Defense Attorneys to make sure you build a strong defense against these charges.
+Hence, contacting prescreened California Criminal Defense Attorneys is always best to make sure you build a strong defense against these charges.

 What Are The Common Defenses Of California Penal Code 207?